 One area of active research focuses on the role of vitamin A in Stargardt disease.
 This is because vitamin A is the “light switch” of the eye and is essential for vision.
-Stargardt disease is caused by a mutation in the ABCA4 gene, which affects the transport of vitamin A in and out of the eye.
-The eyes of Stargardt disease patients do not easily transport molecules, including vitamin A. This allows for vitamin A to accumulation and form clumps (called “vitamin A dimers”), which are toxic to the eye and may be responsible for the development and progression of vision loss in Stargardt disease.
+Patients with Stargardt disease has DNA mutations on a gene called “ABCA4,” which prevents the proper transport of vitamin A in and out of the eye.
+This allows for vitamin A to form clumps (called “vitamin A dimers”), which are toxic to the eye and have been implicated in the development and progression of vision loss in Stargardt disease.

 An eye doctor (ophthalmologist or optometrist) performs visual function tests and takes a few photographs of the back of the eye to confirm the diagnosis.
-These images commonly include color fundus photographs, fundus autofluorescence and optical coherence tomography.
+These images commonly include color fundus photographs, fundus autofluorescence (such as the black and white image shown here) and optical coherence tomography.

 If a doctor suspects that their patient has Stargardt disease they may order genetic testing to confirm the diagnosis.

-This image shows what doctors might see in the eye of a patient with Stargardt disease.
+This image shows a comparison between what doctors might see inside a normal eye and inside the eye of a patient with Stargardt disease.

 Symptoms of Stargardt Disease

 Symptoms or disease progression vary by individual.
-Although the most frequent symptom is reduced visual acuity, some people retain good vision for years.
+Although the most frequent symptom is reduced visual acuity, some people retain good vision for years, especially if they started having symptoms during adulthood.
 Visual acuity is the ability of seeing sharp details in the center of vision.
 Common symptoms of Stargardt disease include: